-“If your skin is on the shiny side, stop by your local Starbucks, grab a handful of those brown napkins, and shove them in your purse. … and they’re free,” suggested a beauty tip in a popular health and fitness magazine.
-“And, don’t feel guilty about pilfering from the coffee conglomerate.
-If they’re charging four bucks for some java and steamed milk, they owe you a shine-free face.”
+“If your skin is on the shiny side, stop by your local Starbucks, grab a handful of napkins, and shove them in your purse.
+They’re free,” suggested a beauty tip in a popular health magazine.
+“Don’t feel guilty about pilfering from the coffee conglomerate.
+If they charge $4 for java and steamed milk, they owe you a shine-free face.”

 Do they?
 Does a store owner or company owe you anything more than products your purchase in their store?
-Are there unlimited free products boundaries … or are we entitled to as much as we want?
 When does “free” become “theft?

-A 2010 study revealed college students choose role models who have passion and inspire others, clear core values, commitment to the community, selflessness, and ability to overcome obstacles (Price-Mitchell).
+A study among college students revealed they choose role models who inspire others, possess clear core value, and demonstrate a desire to serve others (Price-Mitchell, 2010).
 Who are your role models?
 What qualities do your role models possess that are aligned with their values?

 In order to make choices that are aligned with your core values, consider the following suggestions:

 - Think.
 Consider all the options and consequences.
 Consider the impact of your decision on yourself, others, and your relationship with your spiritual or higher self.
 Allow quiet time to let your conscience speak to you.

 - Consult and compare.
 How does your decision align with your personal beliefs?
 How would the decision you make that was aligned with your core values differ from a decision you would make if no one found out about your choice?